SebKuzminsky/rsync-push-backup/doc/README.md

 * `remote_path=Backup/$(uname -n)`: path to your backups on the remote machine. this can be an absolute path (starting with a `/`) or one relative to the user's home directory.
 In our example, the `$(uname -n)` would automatically insert the local host name, so you know where the backups are from.
+Each module is backed up to its own subdirectory under the remote_path directory, independent of all other modules.
 * `backup_root=$HOME/`: This is on the local host, the directory holding the stuff you want to back up.
 Note that we can define excludes and includes from this with the `exclude` file, as described below.